PhilippeDoucette/Flying-Robot/README.md

 # Servos and stepper motors can be controlled by the Intel® RTF Drone.

 An Arduino can be connected to the drone using the USB port, or through the UART via the Telemetry port.
-Thus, all mannor of things can then be controlled by the drone's code, such as servos, stepper motors, and a vast array of sensors.
+Thus, all manner of things can then be controlled by the drone's code, such as servos, stepper motors, and a vast array of sensors.

 There are three physical methods for connecting Arduino:
 1. Any Arduino USB to the RTF Drone USB